dprojects/Woodworking/README.md

 	* FreeCAD version < 0.20.27936: `~.FreeCAD/Mod/Woodworking`
 	* FreeCAD version >= 0.20.27936: `~.local/share/FreeCAD/Mod/Woodworking`

-### Certified platforms
+# Certified platforms

 **FreeCAD version:** [FreeCAD-0.20.0-Linux-x86_64.AppImage](https://github.com/FreeCAD/FreeCAD/releases/download/0.20/FreeCAD-0.20.0-Linux-x86_64.AppImage)

-**Development platform:**
+**Current development platform:**

 OS: Ubuntu 22.04 LTS (XFCE/xubuntu)
 Word size of FreeCAD: 64-bit
 Version: **0.20.29177** (Git) AppImage
 Build type: Release
 Branch: (HEAD detached at 0.20)
 Hash: 68e337670e227889217652ddac593c93b5e8dc94
 Python 3.9.13, Qt 5.12.9, Coin 4.0.0, Vtk 9.1.0, OCC 7.5.3
 Locale: English/United States (en_US)
 Installed mods:
 * Woodworking **0.20.29177**

 **Note:** Make sure Your current Woodworking workbench version has the same version number as the FreeCAD version.
 To get better workbench stability the further Woodworking workbench will be developed according to the specified FreeCAD version, that will never change.
 Woodworking workbench version will get always the same version number as the approved FreeCAD build, so You will be sure they should work with each other.

-I do not have Windows or macOS, so I am not able to say if this work or not.
+I do not have `Windows` or `macOS`, so I am not able to say if this work or not.
 Should work everywhere with AppImage but...
 You never know, this is why this section is here, to create stable Woodworking platform.

 # Screenshots